hmesha/quantum-object-trader/docs/cli_interface.md

 ## Overview

-The CLI interface provides a command-line tool for interacting with the Quantum Trader system.
+The CLI interface provides a command-line tool for interacting with the Quantum Object Trader system.
 It handles market data processing, trading decisions, and system monitoring through a multi-agent architecture.

 ## Command Structure